-Joseph would not have been aware in summer 1841 of the teachings regarding illicit intercourse, which were spreading through his people.
+Joseph was apparently not aware in summer 1841 of the teachings regarding illicit intercourse, which were spreading through his people.

 Colleagues, Friends, and Neighbors

 Catherine Laur [Fuller] had first slept with Dr. Bennett around June 1841.
 She first slept with George Thatcher in mid-July 1841.
 The dates when Catherine slept with the other men she would name as sex partners are not clear.